esquireofoz/abacus/README.md

 # Run just the E2E smoke tests (intended to be used in development for quick iterations)
 npm run test:e2e:smoke
 ```

+For debugging, you'll likely want to run with a full visual browser.
+To do that:

+1. Create a `.env` file at the project's root if it does not already exist.
+2. Add `PUPPETEER_HEADLESS=false`

+This will cause the E2E tests to run in a browser that can be visually seen.

+See https://developers.google.com/web/tools/puppeteer/debugging for more debugging tips.